ervardaan/customer-support-AI-HEADSTARTER/developmentJourney.md

 - copy the api key which is  for my project
 - GO TO the main folder(not the appname folder as we deleted that and transferred its files one level above) and create an `.env.local` file
 - create a constant called `OPENAI_API_KEY` and set this key as its value

+# creating a route
+- go to `app` folder and make a new folder `api` and inside api folder create a `chat` folder- this chat is one route
+- create `router.js` file insie chat folder inside api folder inside app folder